Akashbana/Movie-Recommender-System/README.md

 3. Occupation: Most users belong to occupations ***4, 0, and 7***, each around 11–13%
 4. Rating: Around ***80%*** of users given rating ***>= 3***

+# Data Pre-Processing

+1. No missing values in the data
+2. Time based features are extracted